Lake District road trip inspiration

 Blea Tarn

-Tucked between Great Langdale and Little Langdale, Blea Tarn is one of the most photogenic small lakes in the National Park, with mountain reflections and nearby parking.
+Tucked between Great Langdale and Little Langdale, Blea Tarn is one of the most photogenic small lakes in the National Park, with mountain reflections and dramatic surrounding scenery.

 3